RediSearch/RediSearch/docs/commands/ft.alter.md

 ## Return

-FT.CREATE returns a simple string reply `OK` if executed correctly, or an error reply otherwise.
+FT.ALTER returns a simple string reply `OK` if executed correctly, or an error reply otherwise.

 ## Examples